mengruwang-econ/mengruwang-econ.github.io/_pages/research.md

 and administrative design have shaped long-run political and economic development.

-## Working Papers
+## Job Market Paper

-### Misaligned Boundaries: Border Manipulation in Qing Prefectures
+### Boundary Manipulation in Qing China's Administrative Hierarchy

-**Abstract:** The strategic manipulation of China’s administrative boundaries has long attracted scholarly attention, yet existing work has focused exclusively on the provincial level.
-This paper examines the existence of border manipulation in Qing China’s prefectures.
-I construct 236 hypothetical prefectures based on geographical attributes, measure their misalignment from actual prefectural borders, and compare the results with provincial-level misalignment.
-The analysis reveals no evidence of systematic manipulation of prefectural borders, as misalignment is largely uniform across the empire with little spatial correlation.
-Although deliberate misalignment occurs in certain provinces, this manipulation does not extend to their subordinate prefectures.
-The results also suggest that provincial manipulation was achieved by reallocating intact prefectures between neighboring provinces.
-These findings point to a key tradeoff in administrative boundary design between political stability and administrative efficiency.
+**Abstract:** How do states draw their administrative boundaries?
+While geography offers a natural template for administrative division, boundaries are often manipulated to serve political ends.
+This paper examines boundary manipulation across the administrative hierarchy of Qing China (1644–1911), comparing the provincial and prefectural boundaries of 1820 with hypothetical units constructed from geographical attributes.
+At the provincial level, I confirm the deliberate manipulation documented in the literature, with the most misaligned provinces lying along the Qinling–Huaihe divide between north and south China.
+At the prefectural level, I find no evidence of manipulation, as misalignment is spatially diffuse and reflects physiography rather than strategy.
+The provincial manipulation, moreover, did not penetrate downward, as it operated by reallocating intact prefectures rather than redrawing their boundaries.
+These findings reveal a tradeoff in boundary design between political stability and administrative efficiency, with the state securing control at the top of the hierarchy while preserving geographical coherence below.

-**Presentations:** NUS Applied Economics Explorations Seminar (2026); The 12th Hong Kong Economic Association Biennial Conference (2026, scheduled).
+**Presentations:** The 12th Annual Symposium on Quantitative History (July 2026); The 12th Hong Kong Economic Association Biennial Conference (June 2026); NUS Applied Economics Explorations Seminar (2026).

 *Draft available upon request.*

 ---

-## Works in Progress
+## Working Papers

-### When Peace Made the State: State Capacity in Song China
+### When Peace Made the State: Song China in Comparative Perspective

-*With Tuan-Hwee Sng and Shengyi Zhang*
+*With Tuan-Hwee Sng and Shengyi Zhang — draft in preparation*

-We develop an analytical framework distinguishing command capacity from administrative reach to explain why Song China sustained high fiscal and governance capacity while the Qing did not.
-We argue that the tradeoff between external defense and internal control shaped divergent institutional designs across these two dynasties.
+We model two components of state capacity, fiscal reach and military coordination, and use the model to explain the different institutional choices of Song and Qing China.
+In our model, the ruler chooses between two administrative structures: an inspectorate, in which middle-tier officials only monitor and handle neither revenue nor troops, and a governorship, in which they collect revenue and command troops but can turn that command against the ruler.
+We show that the inspectorate raises total tax collection but cannot coordinate military power, while the governorship raises military power at the cost of tax collection.
+The ruler's choice of administrative structure depends on how he perceives the internal and external threats.
+A ruler who fears usurpation from within chooses the inspectorate and gives up military capacity, as the Song did; a ruler who needs more deployable power against an external threat chooses the governorship and gives up fiscal reach, as the Qing did.
+These findings help to explain the paradox of Song China, a state with deep fiscal reach but weak military coordination, as opposed to early modern European states in which fiscal and military capacity reinforced each other.

 ---

-### Maritime Nations

-*With Jesús Fernández-Villaverde, Mark Koyama, Youhong Lin, and Tuan-Hwee Sng*

-This project extends the geopolitical simulation framework of Fernández-Villaverde et al. (*QJE*, 2023) to incorporate maritime power, tracing the westward shift of seafaring dominance — from the eastern Mediterranean to the Atlantic — across history.

----
+## Work in Progress

 ### A Tale of Two Rivers

-*With Tuan-Hwee Sng*
+*With Youhong Lin and Tuan-Hwee Sng*

-We model how the complementarity between northern and southern China sustained long-run development.
-While north China's ecological conditions fostered early civilization, south China's agricultural resources enabled continued growth once integrated into the central regime.
-Neither region alone could have produced China's developmental trajectory.

 ## Pre-Doctoral Research

-Prior to my PhD, I worked as a Research Associate at Harvard Business School on *Omnia Juncta in Uno: Foreign Powers and Trademark Protection in Shanghai's Concession Era* (L. Alfaro, C. Steinwender, M. Chen, G. Bao, and J. Hong), studying how legal institutions shaped firm behavior during the Concession Era.
+Prior to my PhD, I worked as a Research Associate at Harvard Business School on *Omnia Juncta in Uno: Foreign Powers and Trademark Protection in Shanghai's Concession Era* (L. Alfaro, C. Steinwender, M. Chen, G. Bao, and J. Hong), studying how legal institutions shaped firm behavior in 20-century Shanghai.